cryotato/cryotato.github.io/_pages/ovxx.md

 author_profile: false
 toc: true
 toc_label: "⊹₊⟡⋆"
-toc_icon: "music"  # corresponding Font Awesome icon name (without fa prefix)
+toc_icon: "heart"  # corresponding Font Awesome icon name (without fa prefix)
 ---
-♪ ༘⋆ commissions are currently open for music and audio related work of any kind!
+♪ ༘⋆ while all my music is free to download and use in non-commercial contexts with attribution, if you're looking for something specific, my commissions are currently open! i do music and audio related work of any kind!

 # Portfolio
 insert timestamped embedded contrapoints videos i've worked on